-For about 15 years, I’ve had the pleasure of working in the financial services industry, with 5 of them being on the retail brokerage side.
+For about 15 years, I’ve had the pleasure of working in the financial services industry, with 5 of them being on the retail brokerage side, my stock market experience, so to say.
 I wish I had a dollar for every time investors told me who they “listened to.”

 Don’t get me wrong, there’s nothing wrong with taking advice from others in regards to your investment needs, this is a personal finance blog after all.
 Nonetheless, the problem that can arise is when the advice is blindly followed and puts your investments at risk.
 This begs the question – who exactly should you listen to when it comes to investing?